This posted was updated November, 2022.

 Birria ramen at Little Miner Taco

-Birria tacos are having a moment—who doesn’t love tortillas stuffed with braised meat that you can dunk in a soul-warming broth?
+Birria tacos are everywhere—who doesn’t love tortillas stuffed with braised meat that you can dunk in a soul-warming broth?
 Now imagine that dish in ramen form, filled with springy noodles and topped with corn, radishes, and avocado.
-It’s available exclusively at the Block food hall at Pike & Rose (the Brookland location dishes up birria but not ramen).
+It’s now available at all Little Miner locations in DC, Maryland, and Virginia.
 And if you’re a birria fan in general, check out our guide to birria tacos, pizza, and more.
 Takeout and dine-in.